underscoreio/underscoreio/src/html/_drafts/deriving-the-free-monad.md

 final case class Append[A](l: A, r: A) extends FreeMonoid[A]
 ~~~

 but this doesn't work -- we can't write, for instance, `Append(Zero, Zero)` because the types don't line up.
-We can use the monoid laws to make the final step.

 We can use a structure like